SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 10 August, 2024
+### 📅 Sunday, 11 August, 2024
 ------
 ### Events
 ------
-Certainly!
-Here are some notable events that have occurred on August 10th in the USA:
+Sure, here are a few significant events that have occurred on August 11th in the USA:

-- **1984**: President Ronald Reagan joked during a soundcheck for a radio broadcast: "My fellow Americans, I am pleased to tell you I just signed legislation which outlaws Russia forever.
-The bombing begins in five minutes."
-The comment, meant to be off the record, was inadvertently broadcast and sparked controversy.

-- **1993**: The Missouri River flooded the area around Kansas City, causing
+- **First Free-Flight of the Space Shuttle Enterprise (1977)**:
+  - The Space Shuttle Enterprise made its first free-flight as part of NASA’s Approach and Landing Tests.
+  - It was released from a Boeing 747 Shuttle Carrier Aircraft and glided to a landing at Edwards Air Force Base in California.

+- **"American Graffiti" Premieres (1973)**:
+  -
 ### Positive Qoute
 ------
-"🌟 Believe in yourself and all that you are.
-Know that there is something inside you that is greater than any obstacle. 💪✨"
+"Embrace today with a heart full of hope and a spirit ready to shine! 🌞✨💖"